 Location and Soil

 Position your plants in full sun.
-It will thrive in well-drained, sandy soils rich in nitrogen.
-It does well outdoors in raised beds.
+Afterwards, it will thrive in well-drained, sandy soils rich in nitrogen.
+It also does well outdoors in raised beds in a sunny location.

 How to grow tatsoi from seed.

-Plant your tatsoi seeds during the tropical ‘dry season’.
+Plant your tatsoi seeds at the start of the tropical ‘dry season’.